adamsamad/hello-world/Lab4/readme.md

 ### Python IDLE
 In Python shell allows you to make instant results and really great to start when you're first learning, it instantly makes the code right as you press ENTER, and file editors let you type of everything at once and then it runs everything through, it also has more specific ways to type your code.
+##### Code Examples
+A variable will allow you to value it contains, for example, the input function makes a variable.
+A string is a connection or the value of the input.

 ### Graphics